umairahmed111/raspberrypi-network-threat-detection/PROJECT_LOG.md

 Implement a state machine that changes state only when rules are met, and alerts only when state changes.

 **Phase 2 — Day 2: Stateful IDS Implementation**
 - The transitions bahaved as expected
 - Created a very compact reasoning based code for our system(Many more changes to come + optimizations as well)
 - Cooldowns were not observable due to event-driven design
 - State transitions only occurred when packets arrived
 - Identified need for periodic state evaluation
 - BLOCK currently represents a confidence state, not enforcement

 **Phase 2 locked:**
 - Implemented a stateful IDS with time-aware cooldowns and asymmetric escalation.
 - System correctly transitions states without packet dependency.
 - Identified limitation: lack of protocol context prevents distinguishing benign bursty traffic from malicious behavior.
 - Optimization and contextual awareness deferred to Phase 3.

+## Day 4

+**Phase 3 — Day 1: Context design & integration planning**
+- Designed context rules and classified them into structural, behavioral, and semantic signals.
+- Defined strict constraints: context must never override the state machine and may only influence thresholds, cooldowns, suspicion weight, and logging.
+- Created a clear integration plan where context exists as a separate layer producing numeric influence rather than decisions.
+- Identified that Phase 3’s purpose is confidence modulation, not classification or enforcement.
+Accepted protocol blindness as intentional and documented context-related weaknesses and attacker evasion tradeoffs.
+- In Phase 3, we are focusing on one word that is 'Context'.
+But what exactly is the Context is?